+'''

-void GenVertexArrays(sizei n, uint arrays);
+void GenVertexArrays( sizei n, uint arrays );

+'''

 returns n previous unused vertex array object names in arrays.
-These names are marked as used, for the purposes of GenVertexArrays only, but they acquire array state only when they are first bound, just as if they were unused.
+These names are marked as used, for the purposes of GenVertexArrays only, but they acquire array state only when they are first bound.

 Vertex array objects are deleted by calling